shrestha-bishal/docs-fynix/src/content/docs/introduction.md

 Fynix requires PHP 8.1 or newer.

-## The three-step workflow
+## The v3 workflow

+Fynix v3 has three primary layers:

-1. Define rules through `RuleSet`.
+1. Define rules with `Rule`, `Rule::on()`, or `RuleSet`.
-2. Register the rule factory with `ValidationRegistry`.
+2. Register them with `ValidationRegistry` when you want reusable DTO rules.
-3. Validate a DTO with `ValidationHandler`.
+3. Validate objects through `ValidationHandler`.

 ```php
 <?php